Canarie-Sensor-RPI/geocens-js-api/README.markdown

 			}
 		});

-By default, `getTimeSeries()` will retrieve all observation values from the Data Service.
-(Support for filters is coming soon.)
+By default, `getTimeSeries()` will retrieve 24 hours of observation values from the Data Service.

 The `getTimeSeries()` method will cache the results in the Datastream object, and return an array of objects: